-When I was a kid, I was addicted to store-bought vanilla pudding, one is made from cornstarch and artificial flavoring, where I live, it’s called custard powder, and the other type is the one sold in small cups.
+When I was a kid, I liked the store-bought vanilla pudding, one is made from cornstarch and artificial flavoring, where I live, it’s called custard powder, and the other type is the one sold in small cups.

 You won’t imagine how thrilled I was when I first made it at home, and that was it.
 I never looked back at the store-bought ones.
 Of course, if you offer me some, I won’t say no, but I’m no longer fond of that after-taste associated with the store-bought pudding.